gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ## Ephemeral CI: Reuse Gradle's Dependency Cache

 It's increasingly common for CI/CD pipelines to run with ephemeral build agents.
 Ephemeral build agents are single-use and can improve reliability by reducing interactions between builds.
 Each agent is thrown away at the end of the build and no state is reused between builds.

-Without optimizations, this can result in significantly longer build times because local caches like Gradle's dependency cache has to be refilled for each build.
+Without optimizations, this results in significantly longer build times because local caches like Gradle's dependency cache has to be refilled for each build.
 Every build pays the cost of re-downloading all dependencies.

 Starting with Gradle 6.1, [the dependency cache](userguide/dependency_resolution.html#sec:dependency_cache) can be copied to another directory or host.
 When a copy of the dependency cache is made available to an ephemeral build agent, builds will no longer need to access the network to download artifacts or metadata contained in the cache.